Catherine de Lorraine (1551–1596)

-Catherine-Marie de Lorraine (18 July 1551 – 5 May 1596), Duchess of Montpensier, was a French princess from the house of Guise who played a leading political role in the Catholic League during the French Wars of Religion.
+Catherine-Marie de Lorraine, Duchess of Montpensier (18 July 1551 – 5 May 1596), was a French princess from the house of Guise who played a leading political role in the Catholic League during the French Wars of Religion.

 Early years

 Catherine-Marie de Lorraine (or de Guise) was born on 18 July 1551.

 She was the second child of Francis, Duke of Guise, and Anna d'Este.

 Her elder brother was Henry I, Duke of Guise (1550–88), known as the Balafré.

 Her younger brothers included Charles, Duke of Mayenne (1554–1611) and Louis II, Cardinal of Guise (1555–88).

 She grew up during the French Wars of Religion, a civil war between Protestant and Catholic factions.

 In 1570 she married Louis, Duke of Montpensier, of the Bourbon family.

 Louis of Montpensier died on 23 September 1582 leaving Catherine a widow at 30 years of age.